openkfw/TruBudget/PowerBI/ReadMe.md

 In the next step PowerBI will be connected to TruBudget via the API using - for now - the manually generated bearer token.

 To set up the API connection to TruBudget, you have to:
-1) add a new web source in PowerBI
+1) add a new web source in PowerBI Desktop
 2) go to the advanced settings
 3) paste the API URL of the data source you want to connect (can be obtained from Postman)
-4) in the "HTTP request header parameters" write "Authorization" and for the value enter "Bearer <Token you have generate manually in Postman>".
+4) in the "HTTP request header parameters" field, write "Authorization" and for the value enter "Bearer <Token you have generate manually in Postman>".
+Pay attention that a space is between "Bearer" and the token you entered.
 5) connect to the API.
-The according data to the API URL will appear in PowerBI.
+The according data of the API URL will appear in PowerBI.

 ## Generate token dynamically

-1) in the Power Query editor add a blank query as a new source.
+1) in the Power Query editor, add a blank query as a new source
-2) open the advanced editor
+2) open the blank query in the advanced editor

 Use this skript to generate a dynamic token - modify all fields indicated by the "<..>":

 ```
 let

-url = "<URL>",
+url = "<API URL>",

 headers = [#"Content-Type" = "application/json"],